manuelleduc/sle-benchmark/docs/index.md

 ## Software Language Engineering

-From the [SLEBoK](https://github.com/slebok/slebok) words, the field of Software Language Engineering (SLE) has emerged based on a string motivation to connect and integrate different research disciplines such as compiler construction, reverse engineering, software transformation, model-driven engineering, and ontologies.
-SLE is defined as the application of systematic, disciplined, and measurable approaches to the development, deployment, use, and maintenance of Software Languages.
+From the [SLEBoK](https://github.com/slebok/slebok) words, the field of Software Language Engineering (SLE) has emerged based on a strong motivation to connect and integrate different research disciplines such as compiler construction, reverse engineering, software transformation, model-driven engineering, and ontologies.
+SLE is defined as the application of systematic,disciplined, and measurable approaches to the development, deployment, use, and maintenance of Software Languages.

 ## Benchmark

-Using a benchmark is a recognized methodology that, when embraced by the community, head strong positive effects on the scientific maturity of the field.
+Using a benchmark is a recognized methodology that, when embraced by the community, has strong positive effects on the scientific maturity of the field.

-More details on the methodology and criterias used for the construction and analysis of the benchmark can be found in the [Benchmarks](./benchmark/index.md) section.
+More details on the methodology and criterion used for the construction and analysis of the benchmark can be found in the [Benchmarks](./benchmark/index.md) section.
 The proposed challenges are in the [Challenges](./challenges/index.md) section.